nodesman/couchbase-mobile-portal/md-docs/_14/references/couchbase-lite/release-notes/Java.md

 - [__#1564__](https://github.com/couchbase/couchbase-lite-java-core/issues/1564) P2P sanity test failing

 ## Where to get it

-You can download this release from [Couchbase.com](http://www.couchbase.com/nosql-databases/downloads#Couchbase_Mobile)
+You can download this release from the [downloads page](http://www.couchbase.com/nosql-databases/downloads#couchbase-mobile).